Pressure Cooked in Instant Pot, this Kabocha Flan with caramel sauce has a silky smooth texture and rich custard flavor with a hint of sweet kabocha.

 Today I’m sharing a recipe for Instant Pot Kabocha Flan (かぼちゃプリン).
-The golden sweetness and richness of kabocha, when used in an elegant dessert like flan, it really highlights how versatile the Japanese pumpkin can be.
+The golden sweetness and richness of kabocha, when used in an elegant dessert like flan, really highlights how versatile the Japanese pumpkin can be.
 Now it is time to take out your workhorse Instant Pot and make this kabocha-flavored flan for the season.

 1. Puree kabocha for the best texture

-Pureeing the kabocha is an important step for a smooth and silky texture of this autumnal flavored flan.
+Pureeing the kabocha is an important step for a smooth and silky texture of this flan.
 I used a fine mesh sieve (Uragoshiki in Japanese) to puree but you can definitely speed it up with a food processor.
 It is an extra step, but this helps to pulverize the fibers of the mashed kabocha.
 Nobody wants to see and bite into strands of fiber in their flan, so don’t skip this step!

-2. Use same size/shape ramekins
+2. Use the same size and shaped ramekins

 The cooking time varies based on the size of the ramekins you use.
 For a consistent result, make sure your ramekins are all in the same size and shape.
-You don’t want to end up with a flan in a smaller ramekin over-cooked and the one in bigger ramekin under-cooked.
+You don’t want to end up with a flan in a smaller ramekin over-cooked and the one in a bigger ramekin under-cooked.

 3. Adjust the pressure cooking time

 Adjust the cooking time if you’re using a different size ramekin than mine.
 For my recipe, I used 6-oz ramekins.
 It took 6 minutes of high-pressure cooking and 10 minutes of natural release.
-This 10 minute “natural release” is actually a hard stop.
+This 10-minute “natural release” is actually a hard stop.
 Do not wait until the pressure is naturally released.
 Remember, your flan is being “cooked” during the pre-pressure time, 6 minutes of pressure cooking, and 10 minutes of natural releasing time.
 This entire time is counted as cooking time.

-Holes are a Big NO NO for Flan
+Holes Are a Big No-No for Flan

 What is the number one thing you have to achieve when you make flans?
 In Japan, it is “a silky texture WITHOUT HOLES”.
 If you can see visible holes, then your flan is a failure (so harsh!).
 The reason why flans have very visible holes is either it’s overcooked and/or the heat is too strong.